Great Leaders Make a Good First Impression

 • Do I follow up with people I have met to cement a positive impression?

-Be mindful of your attire: Part of appearing confident and competent is to appear professional.
+Part of appearing confident and competent is to appear professional.
 One of the most basic ways to do so is through your dress and attire.
 When meeting new people, dressing appropriately shows respect for the company and for the individual you are meeting.
 When in doubt, it’s always better to be overdressed than under-dressed.
 Remember, proper attire is about more than your outfit; hair should be neat, accessories kept minimal and functional, and shoes should be clean.
 For women, light makeup is appropriate in the workplace.
-Dressing for the situation can help you feel more comfortable when meeting someone new, and set the right tone for a positive impression.
+Dressing for the situation can help you feel more comfortable when meeting someone new and set the right tone for a positive impression.

 Start Doing These 3 Things Now to Make a Better First Impression